 Disease, Mobilities, and Stigma

 This disruption of mobilities is not a new topic for mobilities researchers (cf. Adey and Anderson 2011), nor is the question of disease mobilities.
-The very first publication on the ‘new mobilities paradigm’ had a chapter concerned with the disrupted mobilities invoved in controlling ‘foot and mouth disease’ in the U.K. (Law 2006).
+The very first publication on the ‘new mobilities paradigm’ had a chapter concerned with the disrupted mobilities involved in controlling ‘foot and mouth disease’ in the U.K. (Law 2006).
 And in 2014, The Routledge Handbook of Mobilities Research included a chapter on disease mobilities, in which Roger Keil reflected on SARS, Tuberculosis, and HIV/AIDS in relation to global mobilities:

 Health has become an area in which we have had to learn to live with insecurity in an increasingly mobile world.
 Enhanced global mobility is the most immediately plausible cause of heightened insecurities around health, as boundaries are increasingly punctured by the accelerated air travel of our times.
 But while perforated boundaries expose localities to potentially devastating disease outbreaks, local public health systems have been decimated by neoliberalizing reforms and a more market-oriented delivery of health services.
 In addition, the highly differentiated populations of this era’s global cities with their diaspora communities are both agents and victims of globalized flows of pathogens as well as targets of newly emerging racializations that are attached to the re-emergence of disease (Ali and Keil 2008; Ali 2012).
 (Keil 2014: 390)